rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 The Cloudformation deployment occurs asynchronously, so the script will immediately return with a resulting stack deployment ID.
 You can use this stack deployment ID to check the status of the deployment.

 The above deployment will prepare an S3 bucket named `s3-aws-cloud-and-xilinx-workshop` for you.
 By calling `./deploy-s3-objects.sh <other-prefix>`, you can deploy more buckets.

+### Store your AWS IoT Endpoint address in a text file
+To find your endpoint address:
+1. Login to the AWS IoT console for the Region that you entered above when you ran 'aws configure'.
+2. Click on *Settings*
+3. Ensure your *Custom endpoint* is *Enabled*
+4. Copy to the clipboard the contents of the *EndPoint* box in the *Custom endpoint* section
+5. Create and open a text file on your laptop in *C:\temp* called *node-zynq7k.broker.txt*.
+6. Paste your clipboard into this file and save it

 ## Outcomes
 In this lab, you installed prerequisites to your workstation and installed lab prerequisites to the AWS Cloud in your account.